-Representatives of the Fair Food Network indicate that in 2020, approximately 72% of Double Up Food Bucks funding was used to reimburse grocers and farmers market vendors for the cost of doubling the value of the SNAP benefit.
-The balance of funding is used for program administration, including communications, outreach, and technology upgrades to grocery and farmers market sales systems to allow for the processing of Double Up Food Bucks transactions.
 One of the stated program goals was to increase share of the project budget dedicated to incentives to 75%.
 The Fair Food Network indicated that the reimbursement percentage increases as the program expands to additional grocery retailers, and when program participation and demand increases at existing retailers.
-In 2021, when the \$20 per day benefit restriction was lifted during the COVID-19 pandemic, the percentage of funding used to reimburse grocers and farmers markets increased to 79.5%.
+The Fair Food Network indicates that in 2023, approximately 80% of Double Up Food Bucks funding was used to reimburse grocers and farmers market vendors for the cost of doubling the value of the SNAP benefit.
+The balance of funding is used for program administration, including communications, outreach, and technology upgrades to grocery and farmers market sales systems to allow for the processing of Double Up Food Bucks transactions.